Stillington, North Yorkshire: Religion

-The church in the village is dedicated to St Nicholas.
+St Nicholas' Church, Stillington is the Anglican parish church.
 The current Grade II Listed building dates from the late 15th century, but has been subject to rebuilding.
-There are records of an earlier 12th century structure.
+There are records of an earlier 12th-century structure.

 The Primitive Methodists used to have a chapel in the village.
 A Wesleyan Chapel was built in 1844, but has been replaced by a modern structure in 1971.